MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="begin"></a> `begin`

-Returns an iterator addressing the first element in the deque.
+Returns an iterator addressing the first element in the `deque`.

 ```cpp
 const_iterator begin() const;